Composable, testable, declarative guardrails. Block prompt injections, redact PII, enforce topics, and validate outputs.

 // user gets : "...follow up on john@example.com" (decrypted only on the way out)

-Deterministic regex + checksums with no network calls and no telemetry.
-Sensitive data stays inside the process - suitable for air-gapped and regulated environments.
+Detection is deterministic regex + checksums with no network calls and no telemetry - so PII isn't shipped to a cloud classifier just to be redacted.
+Suitable for air-gapped and regulated deployments.

 Built-in Rules